-- Your builder must provide you with the link to Tarion's Resources Hub at or before the Pre-Delivery Inspection (PDI) of your new home. https://www.tarion.com/homeowners/homeowner-resources-hub - Your builder is required to guide you through a PDI of your completed home to assess its condition before you take possession. - You have a right to complete a Statutory Warranty Form and submit it to Tarion if you are unsatisfied with a warrantable item in your unit.

-After you submit a Statutory Warranty Form, you have the right to have the warrantable item repaired or the issue resolved within a specific period of time.
+- Your builder must provide you with access to download a copy of Tarion's Homeowner Information Package at or before the Pre-Delivery Inspection (PDI) of your new home. - Your builder is required to guide you through a PDI of your completed home to assess its condition before you take possession. - You have a right to complete a Statutory Warranty Form and submit it to Tarion if you are unsatisfied with a warrantable item in your unit. - After you submit a Statutory Warranty Form, you have the right to have the warrantable item repaired or the issue resolved within a specific period of time.
 If an item is not resolved within that time, then you have 30 days in which to contact Tarion to request a conciliation.